Arrfaylloordss/composite-object/README.md

 Composite object allows creation and maintenance of natural and complex hierarchies of objects.
 It's fundamental part of almost any program, and a good realization of this pattern and accompanying elements is a key to solid program architecture.

-Such well knows data structures as file systems, scene graphs, GUI components and resources' assets managers are all based on composite object concept.
-Usually programmers tend to reimplement this pattern every time they write new program, what is time consuming and error-prone, with the necessity to write a huge amount of good tests.
-Also C++ is a language which implies additional complications to this process.
-This is a case when generic template programming may help: implement once and just specialize for every particular needs.
+Such well knows data structures as file systems, scene graphs, ASTs, GUI components and resources' assets managers are all based on composite object concept.
+Usually programmers tend to reimplement this pattern every time they write new programs, what is time consuming and error-prone, with the necessity to write a huge amount of good tests.
+Also C++ is a language which infers additional complication.
+This is a case when generic template programming may help: implement once and just specialize for every particular need.

-Although idea of writing a template library is simple, but, as you can see from the result, many problems are concealed until faced directly in C++ coding.
+Although idea of writing a template solution looks simple, many problems have to be faced during C++ coding.

 The key requirements of the composite object for real programs are: